Sanford teacher arrested after allegedly attacking student, deputies say

 Henry tried to prevent the student from leaving a school locker room without a shirt after the student was upset over a loss in a football game, according to deputies.

-Henry attempted to stop the student by blocking the door of the locker room, then he grabbed him and slammed him against a wall, deputies said.
+Henry attempted to stop the student by blocking the door of the locker room, deputies said.
+According to the student, Henry grabbed him and slammed him against a wall, the sheriff's report said.

 The student, who had a bump on his forehead, said planned on putting his shirt on after leaving the locker room, according to authorities.